Enquiry about object: 4054

 – scroll down to see further images –

-This ritual wine or libation set is made of gilded (gold-plated) silver, probably in China, or possibly among one of the Chinese communities of Southeast Asia.
-Made in a Tibetan style, it was either intended for local use or for export to Tibet or Mongolia.
+This ritual wine or libation set is made of gilded (gold-plated) silver.
+It was made inn either Mongolia or China and most probably was intended for the Mongolian or Tibetan markets.
 Most likely it was intended for serving wine as part of a wedding ceremony.
 The gilding suggests that this was the intended use.
 It might also have been used to serve offerings.

 It comprises an oval tray, six cups, and a tall ewer.
 The cups are heavy in the hand and have sides decorated with lotus petal motifs.